jaredvance26/standup/README.md

 - Modern, responsive UI with Material-UI components
 - Theme customization
 - TypeScript for enhanced type safety and developer experience
-- State management with React Sweet State
-- Jira integration for fetching user stories and tasks
+- Jira integration for fetching user stories and sprint goals
-- Sprint goals retrieval and display
-- Comprehensive user issue tracking for standup meetings
-- RESTful backend API for Jira data integration

-## Standup tool web app
+- Team member management (adding, removing, and updating)

+## Security
+- Jira API token encrypted and never sent to the client
+- Password hashed and never sent to the client